MazontheMoon/coddy-java/README.md

 ## August

+### 17 - Stingfish DNA Analysis
+Create a function named analyzeStingfishDNA that receives sequence1 and sequence2 as its parameters.

+As a marine biologist examining a stingfish under a microelectroscope, you need to analyze two partial DNA sequences.
+Your task is to combine these sequences, reverse the order, and prepare the final result for further analysis.

+Parameters:

+sequence1 (String[]): The first partial DNA sequence of the stingfish. sequence2 (String[]): The second partial DNA sequence of the stingfish.
+The function should perform the following operations:

+Concatenate sequence1 and sequence2 into a single array.
+Reverse the order of elements in the concatenated array.
+Join all elements of the reversed array into a single string, separated by spaces.
+The function returns a string representing the reversed and combined DNA sequence

 ### 16 - Patient Record Search System

 Create a program that manages hospital patient records with three search capabilities: wildcard pattern matching (where * matches any sequence and ? matches single characters), anagram detection to find patients with rearranged name letters, and ID verification by extracting the middle character.